apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/GroupsMapping.md

 In addition, specify the path to the keystore file for SSL connection in `hadoop.security.group.mapping.ldap.ssl.keystore` and keystore password in `hadoop.security.group.mapping.ldap.ssl.keystore.password`.
 Alternatively, store the keystore password in a file, and point `hadoop.security.group.mapping.ldap.ssl.keystore.password.file` to that file.
 For security purposes, this file should be readable only by the Unix user running the daemons.

+### Low latency group mapping resolution ###
+Typically, Hadoop resolves a user's group names by making two LDAP queries: the first query gets the user object, and the second query uses the user's Distinguished Name to find the groups.
+For some LDAP servers, such as Active Directory, the user object returned in the first query also contains the DN of the user's groups in its `memberOf` attribute, and the name of a group is its Relative Distinguished Name.
+Therefore, it is possible to infer the user's groups from the first query without sending the second one, and it may reduce group name resolution latency incurred by the second query.
+If it fails to get group names, it will fall back to the typical two-query scenario and send the second query to get group names.
+To enable this feature, set `hadoop.security.group.mapping.ldap.search.attr.memberof` to `memberOf`, and Hadoop will resolve group names using this attribute in the user object.

 Composite Groups Mapping
 --------
 `CompositeGroupsMapping` works by enumerating a list of service providers in `hadoop.security.group.mapping.providers`.